flaschracket/GameStatistics/README.md

 # GameStatistics
- I would like to generate data about game posibilities and statistics
+ the goal is to have code that help generating data of game simulation in order to calculate posibilities and statistics. these information will be used in Game Balancing